 Once the deadline hits, the campaign will automatically close and not accept any more investors.
 If the funding goal was reached, investors will be notified and it will take about 5 days for the funds to go through.

 None of the money invested goes through and it goes right back to the investor.
 You are allowed to start a new campaign a month after the closing date of the original offering.
-Use this 30-day buffer to gain more followers, improve your numbers, and do anything that might boost your investments for the new campaign.

 It's up to you to keep your investors updated with regular communications about your company's progress.
 At a minimum, we encourage quarterly financial updates via email or newsletter be sent to your investors.
 This way, they can provide input, advice, or connections that might be helpful for you.